Solar and Stellar Dynamics

 In substrate terms, the HCS is the outermost expression of the Sun’s counter-rotating boundary.
 It separates two domains of opposite magnetic polarity — two regions of the dc1/dag lattice with opposite chirality alignment.
 The HCS is to the Sun what the D″ layer is to Earth: the counter-rotating boundary extended outward into the surrounding medium.

-Parker Solar Probe observations
+Parker Solar Probe observations: switchbacks

 In the substrate framework, switchbacks are substrate-scale perturbations — Kelvin wave excitations on the magnetic vortex filaments extending from the Sun.
-When a vortex filament in a superfluid is perturbed, the perturbation propagates as a helical wave (Kelvin wave) along the filament, with the local vortex line temporarily reversing its axial direction at the wave crest.
+When a vortex filament in a superfluid is perturbed, the perturbation propagates as a helical wave along the filament, with the local vortex line temporarily reversing its axial direction at the wave crest.
 The magnetic field reversal in a switchback is the plasma-scale manifestation of this substrate-scale vortex wave.

 Fusion in the Substrate Framework